 Installation Qualification

-The first step is the installation qualification that seeks to prove the accuracy of the installation project.
-Apart from being the initial step in qualification, it defines whether the subsequent processes can occur.
+Installation qualification ensures the accuracy of the installation project.
+It defines whether the subsequent processes can occur.
 If the installation results in a fail score, all other qualification procedures cannot proceed until necessary corrections occur to pass the inspection.

 Additionally, the machine’s operational utilities and resources should be available, including connection to a power supply, water, and drainage facilities.
 The installation qualification procedure confirms that all these requirements are in place before using the machine.